YunyiJake/Real-time-data-set-for-forecasting-crude-oil-prices/README.md

 # Real-time forecast combinations for the oil price
 The real-time data set is used in Garratt, A., Vahey, S. P. & Zhang, Y. (2018) `Real-time forecast combinations for the oil price'.
 We include the replication paper, database documentation and the data set.
-Please contact Yunyi Zhang (Yunyi.Zhang@warwick.ac.uk) if you have any questions.
+Please contact Yunyi Zhang (yunyi_zhang@xmu.edu.cn) if you have any questions.